mdwilliams11/stock-analysis/README.md

 ## Results

 Almost all of the green energy stocks analyzed performed well in 2017.
 Almost none of the green stocks performed well in 2018.
 The only stock with a consistent, good rate of retun was **ENPH**.
-It seems the green stocks are fairly volatile
+It seems the green stocks are fairly volatile.

 Below is a screenshot of the returns from 2017.